djay/covidthailand/README.md

 - estimate median age of death from population.
   - could help show if cases or deaths are underreported or if elderly are more protected in thailand
   - potentially could adjust the IFR to get a better infeciton estimtate.
+- fix vaccination numbers dropping based on the idea that later reports are corrections
+   - so fill forward with current max? or fill back with current min?
 - put non MA lines on some area graphs e.g. deaths, cases
 - fix vaccinations by parsing daily numbers table
 - plot nationality of cases over time, thai, neighbours, others.
 Perhaps compare against known populations?